BinFlush/striptest/README.md

 # striptest
-A tool for planning f/stop teststrips in the darkroom, and for finding the optimal tempo settings for timing them with a physical metronome.
+A tool for planning f/stop teststrips in the darkroom, and for timing them: with an ordinary timer, with a physical metronome at the optimal tempo, or by the sound of the page itself.

 **Use it right here: https://binflush.github.io/striptest/**
 ## Overview